Efficient Arbitrary Precision Acceleration for Large Language Models on GPU Tensor Cores: EXPERIMENTAL RESULTS

 \fc{To demonstrate the computational performance of our proposed MatMul design, we first evaluated its speed on square matrices of various sizes.
 Table \ref{tab:square MatMul} presents the comparison of our work against PyTorch floating-point MatMul and CUTLASS for large MatMuls.
 The reported latency represents the mean execution time over 1000 iterations, and the speedup is calculated relative to FP32 MatMul under identical conditions.}

-\fc{Compared to FP32 and FP16, our MatMul design shows increasing speedup as matrix size grows.
-For 4k$\times$4k matrices, our W1A2 configuration achieves a remarkable 193$\times$ speedup over FP32 and about 70$\times$ over FP16.
-When compared to CUTLASS, which is limited to int1 and int4 precisions due to TC constraints, our design demonstrates superior performance.
-For 4k$\times$4k matrices, our W1A2 configuration outperforms CUTLASS INT4 by more than 13$\times$.
-Notably, both our W1A2 and W2A2 configurations surpass CUTLASS INT1 in performance, despite not having a bit-width advantage.
-Our W1A2 configuration is 5.5$\times$ faster than CUTLASS INT1, while our W2A2 configuration is 3.5$\times$ faster.
-Even our W3A4 configuration, which has a significantly wider bit-width, approaches CUTLASS INT1 performance, achieving approximately 88\% of its speed.}
+\msb{Compared to FP32 and FP16, our MatMul design shows increasing speedup as matrix size grows. \Msb{For 4k$\times$4k matrices, our W1A2 configuration achieves a remarkable 35.6$\times$ speedup over FP32 and about 13$\times$ over FP16.} When compared to CUTLASS, which is limited to int1 and int4 precisions due to TC constraints, our design demonstrates superior performance. \Msb{Notably, our W1A2 configurations surpass CUTLASS INT1 in performance, despite not having a bit-width advantage.
+For 4k$\times$4k matrices, our W1A2 configuration outperforms CUTLASS INT4 by more than 2.4$\times$, while our W2A2 configuration is 1.24$\times$ faster.
+Even our W2A2 configuration, which has a significantly wider bit-width, approaches CUTLASS INT1 performance, achieving approximately 50\% of its speed.}}

 \fc{Fig. \ref{fig:square} illustrates the performance comparison of our work with other approaches on square matrices from 128$\times$128 to 4k$\times$4k, using Tera Operations Per Second (TOPS) as the metric.
 Note that APNN-TC is compared only with W1A2 and W2A2 configurations due to its limited precision support.}